EMDR Plus Weekends Eye Movement Desensitisation Reprocessing Plus EMDR Plus

 Whist using EMDR, therapists quickly realised the client's brain was processing information naturally and at a faster rate; this is now known as Accelerated Information Processing, AIP.

-Shapiro realised, by moving the eyes whilst considering a troubling event the brain would process the feelings to a resolution, allowing the client to move on and in the case of PTSD, the client would no longer be traumatised by the event.
+Shapiro realised, by moving the eyes in a prescribed manor whilst considering a troubling event, the brain would process the feelings related to the event to a resolution, allowing the client to move on and in the case of PTSD, the client would no longer be traumatised by the event.

 We have come to understand that our eyes do not move randomly, the positioning of the eyes demonstrates the part of the brain being accessed, which can facilitate the emotions experienced by the client.

 The PTSD experience, is currently believed to be the client's brain attempting to process information to a resolution, but unable to do so due to missing sensory information experienced during the trauma.

 By stimulating the hemispheres of the brain through eye movement and the EMDR process, the brain will blend the missing sensory information into a cohesive sensory narrative, allowing the trauma to be processed to a resolution.